-The Proterial Group procures materials from suppliers in countries and regions around the world.
+The Protereal Group procures materials from suppliers around the world, including various countries and regions.
 While remaining aware of our social responsibility and its impact, we have formulated our procurement policy with the aim of practicing fair and impartial procurement activities and, with the cooperation of many suppliers, engage in procurement that takes CSR into consideration.

-Issuance of Proterial Group Sustainable Procurement Guideline
+Raising Awareness of the Proterial Group Sustainable Procurement Guidelines

-We published the Proterial Group Sustainable Procurement Guideline on our website in January 2023.
+We published the Proterial Group Sustainable Procurement Guidelines on our website in January 2023.
 While based on the latest standards that have been acknowledged worldwide, the Guideline was created by encompassing a wide range of CSR concepts recognized as a company's social responsibility, including respect for human rights, consideration of the environment, fair trading and ethics, occupational health and safety, product quality and safety, information security, and social contributions.
-When a clear violation is discovered among any procurement partner, the

-Guideline stipulates that corrective measures must be taken.
-When starting a new business relationship, we request compliance with our Sustainable Procurement Guideline, and, at the same time, we conduct corporate surveys on bribery risks based on the Proterial Group Compliance Program (PGCP) to strengthen our screening of suppliers.
+When a clear violation is discovered among any procurement partner, the Guideline stipulates that corrective measures must be taken.
+When starting a new business relationship, we request compliance with our Sustainable Procurement Guidelines, and, at the same time, we conduct corporate surveys on bribery risks based on the Proterial Group Compliance Program (PGCP) to strengthen our screening of suppliers.
+FY2023, we conducted a questionnaire survey of our key suppliers to make them aware of the Proterial Group Sustainable Procurement Guidelines and to check the status of their compliance with them.

-Proterial Group Sustainable Procurement Guidelines First edition, 2023 Procurement Division, Proterial Ltd
+Proterial Group Sustainable Procurement Guidelines First edition, 2023 Procurement Division, Proterial, Ltd.